 One other common scam is the bait and switch that deceptive jewelers use to con unsuspecting shoppers.

 What happens here is that the jeweler would attempt to show you a great looking diamond and make you think it is the stone you are getting.
 Once you decide to buy it, they switch out the ring to a lesser quality one without your knowledge.

-For example, did you know that a diamond can be switched right after you had picked it out and need it mounted into a setting?
-This requires you to leave the stone overnight or over a period of days with the jeweler.
-With more time to work with the stone, it’s easier for unscrupulous jewelers to make the switch.
+A loose diamond can be switched right after you picked it out and when it is to be mounted onto a setting.
+For example, you may be required to leave the stone overnight or over a period of days with the jeweler for them to complete their work.

-	The thing is, honest mistakes may occur in the workshop.
-For example, when a piece of jewelry is brought in for a repair or change of setting, there can be cases of mix-ups happening in the workshop.
+The thing is, honest mistakes may sometimes occur in the workshop.
+For example, when a piece of jewelry is brought in for a repair or a change of setting, there can be genuine cases of mix-ups in the workshop.

-	Basically, this involves the jeweler to map out the locations and types of inclusions clearly on a piece of paper.
+Basically, this involves the jeweler mapping out the locations and types of inclusions clearly on a piece of paper.
 A copy of this plot is then kept by both you and the jeweler for identification purposes when you return for collection.

 A receipt with the plotted diagram helps protect both parties involved.

 This is your “first line of defense”.
 If there had been any scams or concerns raised by previous customers, this information will most likely be documented on sites like the Better Business Bureau or the Federal Trade Commission.

 Did you know professional appraisers can take up to a few hours to grade and appraise the value of a diamond depending on their experience and the nature of the jewelry?
 If their examination process can be so detailed and thorough, yours should be as well.